 But it was only by chance I ran into Barry in Morecambe.
 He was the K form class' puff and I found him living happily with a guy - running a hotel on the seafront.
-Then, next, was Jimmy, always a bit of a pain in the neck, a complainer, who became the Baytown ship-yard socialist.
+Then, next, was Jimmy, always a bit of a pain in the neck, a complainer, who became the

+Baytown ship-yard socialist.
 Then Gordon was a, still is, a fat Scots' 'off-comer' who works as a lathe-setter - I met him one evening in the Shipyard Arms pub - he was set up with a new girlfriend, but he was the source for the divorce chapter.
 And I think I told you that the real 'Posser' was the class' bully and now is an overage/outdated boot boy.
-The other lathe-operative Ant - Anthony - he was the first of us to fall off the shelf by getting his girlfriend pregnant soon after leaving Belvedere.
-There was another bar-feeder who worked with him, Gary, and he too was a K former.
+The other lathe-operative Gary was the first of us to fall off the shelf by getting his girlfriend pregnant soon after leaving Belvedere.
+There was another bar-feeder who worked with him, Tony, 'Ant', and he too was a K former.
 But I didn't speak directly to either of them.
 Jake, Buddhist or Zarathustrian, one or the other; it was him who told me most (more than Gordon, anyway) about folkloric practices at Sun Electrical and, snowballing, he put me on to the young woman, Penelope, who got seduced by Smithy, and just recently had had Smithy's bastard kid.
 A body-less voice speaking through many of the K formers was Smithy who was the K form class's ruling knob-hound.
-Even in our 3rd year he was going out with much older women and out nights drinking in the town's pubs whilst we were doing homework or tuck-up in our beds.
+Even in our 3rd year he was going out with much older women and out nights drinking in the town's pubs whilst we were doing homework or tucked-up in our beds.
 He's now serving time in a Dutch prison for vice.
-Last but not least, Dino, who I thought, was told, was working at a hotel in Manchester, but by the time I got there he'd gone, been sacked but I still got an insight into the catering and hotel business.
+Last but not least, Dino, who I thought, was told, was working at a hotel in Manchester, but by the time I got there he'd gone, been.

-And your Baytown women?
+And Baytown women?